saraford/three-git-tips/README.md

 1. Why do you think cherry-pick changed history?
 My answer: Remember, git is a directed acyclic graph. each node in the graph depends on its parent.
 You can't remove a node/parent in the history.
 Although the contents of the cherry-picked commit are the same, it has a new parent (the init commit) and that causes git to create a new commit to record that new parent.

-# Tip 3 How to quickly find when a bug was first introduced based on its behavior
+# Tip 3 - How to find when a bug first started occurring

 What do I mean by "based on its behavior"?
 If you know the offending line of code, you would use `git blame` (or annotate as it is shown in some client apps) because you want to find when that line of code was added.
 But... suppose you don't know what line(s) of code are to blame.
 Suppose you only know that the app is no longer functioning as expected.